Riscy Pygness User Manual

 When we LOAD a block, the host program searches for that marker to know where to extract the text to be interpreted.

 The procedure filenameFromBlockNumber (near the top of riscy.tcl) maps block number ranges to file names.
-Edit it to add additional block files or to change the ranges.
+Edit it if you wish to add additional block files or to change the ranges.

 Block numbers should be in numerical order, else searching might fail.
 However, "holes" (missing block numbers) are ok.